sderev/wslshot/README.md

 ### Output

-Upon successful execution, the command will output the new path of the image in Markdown format:
+Upon success, the command will output the new path of the image in Markdown format:

 ```bash
 ![magic.gif](/assets/images/animated_magic.gif)